 The cabin sleeps four people in two bedrooms, one double downstairs and one twin bedroom upstairs.
 Obviously, I had the accessible bedroom downstairs, which leads off from the lounge.
 The bedroom was spacious with a large double bed, bedside cabinets and wardrobe.

 The bed was great as it had so much space underneath for a portable hoist to roll under and even space to store items or equipment to keep the floor clear.
 There were two spotlights above the bed with a switch to control the lighting.
 Shelving built into the wall next to the bed was handy for storing clothing and other bits.

 The downstairs accessible bathroom has a large wet room shower with a good sturdy fold-down shower seat attached to the wall.
-The shower head and controls were all within easy reach and the water pressure was great.
+The showerhead and controls were all within easy reach and the water pressure was great.

 The toilet and sink were on the other side of the bathroom.
 I loved that there was so much space for turning my wheelchair and there was more than enough space for a hoist or other mobility equipment as well as extra people.
 The toilet was slightly higher than a standard toilet and there was both fold-down and fixed grab bars next to it.

-There was also two fixed grab bars next to the sink for extra support.
+There were also two fixed grab bars next to the sink for extra support.
 I really liked the bathrooms accessibility features, in particular, its spaciousness and wetroom shower, but the sink was a little too small for my needs.
 This didn’t cause me any major inconvenience as I was happy to be able to roll under the kitchen sink easily if I needed to.